The Clutter Coach - A TV Show about hoarding

 I had a job that I didn't particularly enjoy, it wasn't going anywhere.
 And I thought, is this really it for the rest of my life?

-I realised that my clutter, my physical clutter that I had in my home was symbolic of the clutter that I was experiencing in my life and in my head.
+I realised that my clutter, the physical clutter that I had in my home was symbolic of the clutter that I was experiencing in my life and in my head.

-I wanted to move on with my life, not only was I gonna have to figure out what I actually wanted my life to be like, but that I was gonna have to deal with this physical visible clutter in my home.
+I wanted to move on with my life, not only was I gonna have to figure out what I actually wanted my life to be like, but I was gonna have to deal with this physical, visible clutter in my home.

-I realised that I couldn't blitz it any more.
-I couldn't carry on creating piles, weeding out the pile's moving the parts from corner to corner, room to room are trying to hide the piles in storage solutions, blitzing it, all of them, all of the methods that everybody uses to try to do it.
+I realised that I couldn't blitz it anymore.
+I couldn't carry on creating piles, weeding out the piles moving the parts from corner to corner, room to room and trying to hide the piles in storage solutions, blitzing it, all of them, all of the methods that everybody uses to try to do it.